Historian of science, race and print

 At the moment I am working on two projects:

-on the global history of nineteenth-century phrenology for publication.
+on the global history of phrenology, based on my doctoral research.

 Second, I am beginning a